mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 ...

 ## Introduction
-In a typical android project creating a ViewModel with dependencies require us to provide an explicit viewmodel-factory.
+In a typical Android project creating a ViewModel with dependencies require us to provide an explicit viewmodel-factory.
 However, in the previous post Hilt was able to create one without all the boilerplate.
 This post covers the smoke and mirrors behind viewmodel instantiation with hilt.

 As I write and revise the article, noticed it has a lot of moving parts.
 So, I tried to segregate it into four portions.